openharmony/docs/en/application-dev/reference/apis/js-apis-media.md

 getTrackDescription(): Promise<Array\<MediaDescription>>

 Obtains the audio track information.
 This API uses a promise to return the result.
+It can be called only after the [dataLoad](#audioplayer_on) event is triggered.

 **System capability**: SystemCapability.Multimedia.Media.AudioPlayer